iumiCash/iumiCash.github.io/docs/types.md

 ### iumiCash identifier

 !!! tip
-    Identifier that used by iumiCash as primary key.
-    For more information about identifier see [MongoDB ID](https://www.mongodb.com/docs/manual/reference/method/ObjectId/).
+    iumiCash identifier is the primary key of the record used in the database.
+For more information, please refer to [MongoDB ID](https://www.mongodb.com/docs/manual/reference/method/ObjectId/).